tucats/ego/docs/API.md

 To authenticate, use a "GET" method to the endpoint "/services/admin/logon".
 The request must:

-* Use BASIC authentication to pass the username and password to the servce.
+* Use BASIC authentication to pass the username and password to the service.
 * Specify that the reply type accepted is "application/json"

 The result is a JSON payload indicating if there was an error or not, and